bcdtv/EC504-Project/README.md

 ---

 ## Running Tests
+**All**
+command: make run-all
+ - makes all test binaries
+ - runs all test binaries in order below

 **Binary Heap**
 command: make test-heap
  - asks for display option, set display off for large values of N